-What is proxy rotation?
+What is a Rotating proxy?
 A simple definition

 Proxy rotation is a method where proxy systems switch IP addresses to avoid being detected by a server.